Mephi78/obsidian-help-de/de/Bearbeiten und Formatieren/Properties.md

 publish: true
 ---
 #TODO
 Properties allow you to organize information about a note.
 Properties contain structured data such as text, links, dates, checkboxes, and numbers.
-Properties can also be used in combination with [[Community plugins]] that can do useful things with your structured data.
+Properties can also be used in combination with [[Externe Erweiterungen]] that can do useful things with your structured data.

 ## Add properties to a note